cap-js-community/websocket/README.md

 Events are broadcast to all websocket clients, including clients established in context of current event context user.
-To influence event broadcasting based on current context user, the annotation `@websocket.user` or `@ws.user` is available on event type level and event type element level (alternatives include `@websocket.broadcast.user` or `@ws.broadcast.user`):
+To influence event broadcasting based on current context user, the annotation `@websocket.user` or `@ws.user` is available on event level and event element level (alternatives include `@websocket.broadcast.user` or `@ws.broadcast.user`):

 Valid annotation values are:

-- **Event type level**:
+- **Event level**:
+  - `'includeCurrent'`: Current event context user is statically included everytime during broadcasting to websocket clients.
+    Only websocket clients established in context to that user are respected during event broadcast.
   - `'excludeCurrent'`: Current event context user is statically excluded everytime during broadcasting to websocket clients.
     All websocket clients established in context to that user are not respected during event broadcast.
-- **Event type element level**:
+- **Event element level**:
+  - `'includeCurrent'`: Current event context user is dynamically included during broadcasting to websocket clients, based on the value of the annotated event element.
+    If truthy, only websocket clients established in context to that user are respected during event broadcast.
-  - `'excludeCurrent'`: Current event context user is dynamically excluded during broadcasting to websocket clients, based on the value of the annotated event type element.
+  - `'excludeCurrent'`: Current event context user is dynamically excluded during broadcasting to websocket clients, based on the value of the annotated event element.
     If truthy, all websocket clients established in context to that user are not respected during event broadcast.

+Furthermore, also additional equivalent annotations alternatives are available:

+- Include current user:

+  - `@websocket.currentUser.include`
+  - `@ws.currentUser.include`
+  - `@websocket.broadcast.currentUser.include`
+  - `@ws.broadcast.currentUser.include`

+- Exclude current user:
+  - `@websocket.currentUser.exclude`
+  - `@ws.currentUser.exclude`
+  - `@websocket.broadcast.currentUser.exclude`
+  - `@ws.broadcast.currentUser.exclude`

 ### Event Contexts

 It is possible to broadcast events to a subset of clients.
-By entering or exiting contexts, the server can be instructed to determined based on the event type, to which subset of clients the event shall be emitted.
-To specify which data parts of the event are leveraged for setting up the context, the annotation `@websocket.context` or `@ws.context` is available on event type element level (alternatives include `@websocket.broadcast.context` or `@ws.broadcast.context`).
-For static contexts the annotation can also be used on event type level, providing a static event context string.
+By entering or exiting contexts, the server can be instructed to determined based on the event, to which subset of clients the event shall be emitted.
+To specify which data parts of the event are leveraged for setting up the context, the annotation `@websocket.context` or `@ws.context` is available on event element level (alternatives include `@websocket.broadcast.context` or `@ws.broadcast.context`).
+For static contexts the annotation can also be used on event level, providing a static event context string.

 ```cds
 event received {